thinkful-ei22/W1D5-Shopping-Solo-Donny/README.md

 * User can edit the title of an item

 TO DO:
-* Clean, Comment, Refactor Code/add Keyboard Press to edit function so when you press enter it accepts the new input
+* Clean, Comment, Refactor Code
 * big old doinks in Amish

 PREVIEW: